aws-samples/karpenter-blueprints/README.md

 ***NOTE:** If you're planning to use an existing EKS cluster, you don't need the **optional** prerequisites.

 ### Preparing to Deploy Blueprints
 Before you start deploying and testing blueprints, make sure you follow next steps.
-For example, all blueprints assume that you have an EKS cluster with Karpenter deployed, and others even required that you have a `default` Karpenter `Provisioner` deployed.
+For example, all blueprints assume that you have an EKS cluster with Karpenter deployed, and others even required that you have a `default` Karpenter `NodePool` deployed.

 #### Create an EKS Cluster using Terraform (Optional)